 Caffeine Allergy: Top 20 Symptoms

-Sometime ago, we published a short post entitled “Yes, You Can Be Allergic to Caffeine“.
+Sometime ago, we published a short post about the possibility of allergic reactions to caffeine.

-That post received hundreds of comments from those who claim to have experienced some type of adverse reaction to caffeine.
+That post received hundreds of comments from those who claimed to have experienced some type of adverse reaction to caffeine.

-We have painstakingly sifted through all those comments and have derived the top 20 caffeine allergic reactions in order from most common to least common.
+We have painstakingly sifted through all those comments, compiling the top 20 caffeine allergic reactions in order from most common to least common.

 In most cases these symptoms were reported after only having a little to moderate amount of caffeine through coffee, tea, soda and/or energy drinks.